Allergy: Latex

+Latex masks are one of the latex-containing products that can cause allergy.

 Latex can trigger an IgE-mediated cutaneous, respiratory, and systemic reaction.
 The prevalence of latex allergy in the general population is believed to be less than one percent.
 In a hospital study, 1 in 800 surgical patients (0.125 percent) reported latex sensitivity, although the sensitivity among healthcare workers is higher, between seven and ten percent.
 Researchers attribute this higher level to the exposure of healthcare workers to areas with significant airborne latex allergens, such as operating rooms, intensive-care units, and dental suites.
 These latex-rich environments may sensitize healthcare workers who regularly inhale allergenic proteins.

-The most prevalent response to latex is an allergic contact dermatitis, a delayed hypersensitive reaction appearing as dry, crusted lesions.
+The most prevalent response to latex is allergic contact dermatitis, a delayed hypersensitivity reaction that manifests as dry, crusted lesions.
 This reaction usually lasts 48–96 hours.
 Sweating or rubbing the area under the glove aggravates the lesions, possibly leading to ulcerations.
 Anaphylactic reactions occur most often in sensitive patients who have been exposed to a surgeon's latex gloves during abdominal surgery, but other mucosal exposures, such as dental procedures, can also produce systemic reactions.

 Latex and banana sensitivity may cross-react.
 Furthermore, those with latex allergy may also have sensitivities to avocado, kiwifruit, and chestnut.
 These people often have perioral itching and local urticaria.
 Only occasionally have these food-induced allergies induced systemic responses.
 Researchers suspect that the cross-reactivity of latex with banana, avocado, kiwifruit, and chestnut occurs because latex proteins are structurally homologous with some other plant proteins.

 Medications

 About 10% of people report that they are allergic to penicillin; however, of that 10%, 90% turn out not to be.
 Serious allergies only occur in about 0.03%.

+During a sting mosquito injects saliva proteins into the human bloodstream, which can cause allergy.

 Insect stings

 One of the main sources of human allergies is insects.
-An allergy to insects can be brought on by bites, stings, ingestion, and inhalation.
+Insect bites, stings, ingestion, and inhalation can trigger an insect allergy.

 Toxins interacting with proteins

 Another non-food protein reaction, urushiol-induced contact dermatitis, originates after contact with poison ivy, eastern poison oak, western poison oak, or poison sumac.
 Urushiol, which is not itself a protein, acts as a hapten and chemically reacts with, binds to, and changes the shape of integral membrane proteins on exposed skin cells.
 The immune system does not recognize the affected cells as normal parts of the body, causing a T-cell-mediated immune response.

 Of these poisonous plants, sumac is the most virulent.
 The resulting dermatological response to the reaction between urushiol and membrane proteins includes redness, swelling, papules, vesicles, blisters, and streaking.

-Estimates vary on the population fraction that will have an immune system response.
+Estimates vary on the fraction of the population that will have an immune system response.
 Approximately 25% of the population will have a strong allergic response to urushiol.
-In general, approximately 80–90% of adults will develop a rash if they are exposed to 0.0050 mg of purified urushiol, but some people are so sensitive that it takes only a molecular trace on the skin to initiate an allergic reaction.
+In general, approximately 80–90% of adults will develop a rash if they are exposed to 0.0050 mg of purified urushiol.
+Some people are so sensitive that a molecular trace on the skin can initiate an allergic reaction.